-Jewson is one of the largest builders merchants in the UK, with nearly 500 branches located across the country.
-Its new branch on Sheffield Road in Chesterfield will replace the merchant’s former home in the town, which is no longer suitable due to the impact of works associated with the HS2 Station Master Plan.
-The new branch will be a one-stop shop for tradespeople, and will feature a vast supply of building materials, a customer sales area and storage facility.
+Jewson is one of the largest builders’ merchants in the UK, with nearly 500 branches located across the country.
+Its new branch on Sheffield Road will be a one-stop shop for tradespeople and the general public.

-As part of its work in Chesterfield, Morgan Sindall Construction has commenced work with Chesterfield College on a programme of activities to demonstrate to students the many different opportunities that a career in construction can offer.
-This has already seen virtual talks on the work that will be delivered at the Jewson site, with in-person site tours set to take place as soon as COVID-19 restrictions allow.
-Work programmes are also underway to develop opportunities for local jobseekers, as well as university students and graduates.
+As part of its wider plan to positively impact the local community in Chesterfield, Morgan Sindall Construction commenced work with Chesterfield College in 2021 on a programme of activities to demonstrate to students the many different opportunities that a career in construction can offer.
+The programme consisted of virtual talks on the works being delivered at the Jewson site, and in person site tours for craft trade and technical students.